 11. Add the Crisp Shallot Topping

-At the end, the fried shallots are added to the top of the casserole to re-crisp and heat them through.
+At the end, the fried shallots are added to the top of the casserole to re-crisp and heat through.

-12. Serve Up the Casserole
+12. Serve Up the Fresh Green Bean Casserole

-Other Green Bean Recipes:
+Other Fresh Green Bean Recipes:

 Fresh Green Bean Casserole

-Crispy Shallot Topping:
+For the Crispy Shallot Topping: